-To change what is shown in bivio to indicate that not all the dividends are qualified, click on the Yes or No that shows
+To change what is shown in bivio to indicate that not all the dividends are qualified, click on the Yes or No shown for that investment.

 It is a link that will open this page.

 Select No if the company does not pay 100% qualified dividends